1. What is the Targeted Enhanced Recruitment Scheme?

 The payment will be paid upon starting the training post and will be administered by your employer on behalf the local Health Education England office where the appointment is based.
-A agreement will be implemented between the trainee and HEE for the payment.
+An agreement will be implemented between the trainee and HEE for the payment.

 6. Is the payment subject to tax?

 The HMRC have advised that these payments will be subject to tax.
 If you believe you should be exempt from this tax you are advised to take financial advice and speak to your local Tax office.